 Resources to produce content – Content marketing requires more input to produce content that customers will want to read, watch and use

-Time and commitment – Being a long-term marketing strategy, it requires you to put time and effort to build trust and a following
+Time and commitment – As a long-term marketing strategy, it requires you to put time and effort to build trust and a following

 4) Social media marketing

-Social media marketing is one of the most powerful tools for startups to reach potential customers.
-Today, customers are interacting with brands through social media, and if your startup is not directly communicating with the target audience through online platforms such as Facebook, Twitter, Instagram, Pinterest, etc. you are missing out.
+Social media outreach is one of the most powerful tools for startups to reach potential customers.
+Today, customers are interacting with brands through social media.
+As a result, if your startup is not directly communicating with the target audience through online platforms such as Facebook, Twitter, Instagram, Pinterest, etc. you are missing out.
 Effective social media marketing helps to drive leads, traffic, and sales leading to success in your business.

 Budget-friendly – Most of the social media platforms are free to use.
 This allows you to leverage the channel to market your goods and services.